 ‘Tis the season– for gratitude!

 This month, challenge yourself to a daily gratitude practice.
 You can write your answers down in a journal, on your computer, or even on your phone.
-Every day write down “Today I am grateful for…” and then write down as many things as you can think of that happened that day that comes to mind.
+Every day write, “Today I am grateful for…” and then write down as many things as you can think of that happened that day that comes to mind.
 Write down everything- the good and the bad!
 Especially make sure to give gratitude for…

 At the end of the month, notice how you’re feeling.
 What improvements or changes do you detect, even subtle ones, as a result of this daily gratitude practice?
 If you feel good, then keep the practice going!
-You can even recruit a buddy with who you can share your gratitude lists on an ongoing basis, keeping you accountable to keep the practice going.
+You can even recruit a buddy who you can share your gratitude lists with on an ongoing basis, keeping you accountable to keep the practice going.